krishnanlab/PecanPy/README.md

 where `-e` means "editable" mode so you don't have to reinstall ever time you make changes.

-PecanPy installs a command line utility `n2v` that can be used directly.
+PecanPy installs a command line utility `pecanpy` that can be used directly.

 ## Usage